BarbWire-1/fitbit-3D-text-TS/README.md

 # shadow-text
-Widget for shadow-/highlight effects on textElements for fitbit OS\
+Widget for 3D effects on textElements for fitbit OS\
 (instruction and usage doco will follow soon...)

-WORK IN PROGRESS...
-Each textElement contains actually 3 elements: main, light and shadow.

-These elemts can be used to create a 3D effect on text.

-text.light and text.shadow can have their own color and opacity.

-Their x and y define their offset to the text.main.

-Text and text-properties are the same for all 3 text-elements.

 !<div align="center">![image](screenshot.png)</div>

+## WORK IN PROGRESS...

+Each widget instance contains 3 sub Elements:

+WIDGET-INSTANCE:

+properties:

+x,y,letterspacing,text
+style:
+all font-attributes, opacity, display
+additionally:

+subElements main, light, shadow

+SUBELEMENTS:

+properties in general:
+* x, y, style: fill, opacity, display (to perhaps "mute" one of them)

+specific:

+main:
+* x,y are fixed to x,y of the widget-instance (changes here get overwritten in widget)
+* textAnchor gets applied here like: el.main.textAnchor

+light, shadow:
+* x,y for offset to main
+---
+Position of the whole widget instance gets set on el.x, el.y also opacity/display can be applied directly (el.style...)

+---
+The widget elements have default settings which can be overritten in resources/CSS using id/class also changes on those properties in index.view via set or in index.js are supported